PlayStation Vita: Remote Play interactivity with PlayStation 4

 All games developed for the PlayStation 4, with the exception of games requiring the use of special peripherals such as PlayStation Camera, are playable on the Vita through Remote Play.
 With the use of a Vita, PS4, and PS4 game, this allows a PS4 game to be run on the PS4, but its output transmitted to the Vita, with the Vita being used for the controller input, and the image and sound being transmitted to the Vita's screen and speakers instead of a television.
-The end result is similar to what a Wii U console does with its GamePad controller through Off-TV Play.
+The result is similar to what a Wii U console does with its GamePad controller through Off-TV Play.
 The Vita technically has Remote Play functionality with the PlayStation 3 as well, though very few PS3 games supported the feature due to limitations with the less-powerful PS3 hardware.
 More PS3 games are available for streaming on the Vita through Sony's cloud gaming service PlayStation Now, though they are streamed over the internet in the form of cloud computing rather than directly from a physical PS3 console.
 First implemented in 2014, the service was announced to be discontinued on the Vita on August 15, 2017.